edgurgel/vim-files/README.md

 ### Plugin settings

 Each plugin has its entry in `conf/bundles.vim` file.
-This file is going to be used by [Vundle].
+This file is going to be used by [vim-plug].
 Plugins that need custom settings have a file with its name in `plugin` directory.
 All shortcuts plugins, plugin variables will be placed there.
 Vim automatically loads all these files when it is starting up.